 Traffic management companies are tasked with ensuring operational safety and meeting traffic flow targets through roadworks.
-Current technology detecting stranded vehicles through roadworks rely on the constant monitoring of CCTV cameras, which can be very costly, subject to human error, and can present problems in adverse weather and light conditions when visibility is poor.
+Current technology detecting stranded vehicles through roadworks rely on the constant manual monitoring of CCTV cameras which is costly, subject to human error, and can present problems in adverse weather and light conditions when visibility is poor.

 How will it work?

-The solution will provide a more cost-effective solution to traditional 24-hour manned surveillance of CCTV, whilst also providing faster and more reliable detection with a fully automated detection system that operates in all weather and light conditions.
+The solution will provide a more cost-effective alternative to traditional 24-hour manned surveillance of CCTV, whilst also providing faster and more reliable detection.
+Fully automated the system will operate in all weather and light conditions.

 Our ClearWay radar sensor will be installed by connecting it to the roadside fibre network or mounted on a mobile unit.
-The long-range, 360°, high-definition radar will provide coverage over multiple lanes and detect stranded vehicles within 10 seconds.
+The long-range, 360°, high-definition radar will provide coverage over multiple lanes and rapidly detect stranded vehicles.
 The system is fully automated.
 When a stranded vehicle is detected, an alert is automatically sent out via text and email.
 In this communication, a link to the live feed from the closest camera is provided, as well as the camera number, so the traffic officer can quickly verify the alert and locate the vehicle.

 Full coverage of the stretch of roadworks is achieved with a minimum of sensors.
 Depending on the geography of the road, two to three radar sensors are required per kilometre.
 The solution will help to ensure effective traffic management through roadworks by rapidly alerting traffic officers when there is a stranded vehicle, so they can then take the appropriate action to rescue the vehicle and get traffic flow back to normal.